JackTheSpades/SpriteToolSuperDelux/BUILDING.md

 This is the preferred building method and by far the easiest.

-To add a new configuration add it from the dropdown menu near the `x64-Debug` label at the top of VS and then press `Manage Configurations`, from there, you can add whatever configuration you prefer (for example, for release, add `x64-Release`).
+To add a new configuration add it from the dropdown menu near the `Windows x64 Debug (cl)` label at the top of VS and then press `Manage Configurations`, from there, you can add whatever configuration you prefer, there should be a fair few already pre-made ones.

 The new configuration will already have all the necessary compiler/linker options and all the defines already set up.